Automattic/block-experiments/README.md

 ### About

 This repository holds a collection of blocks allowing a single place to develop, test, and package.
+Plus it allows a single place for user's to submit issues.

-To make development easier, the build script allows for building and bundling all of the blocks together showing up in its own category.
+To make development easier, the build script allows for building and bundling all of the blocks together.

 For packaging, each block can be generated as its own stand-alone plugin.